Meaning of Revenue Expenditure

 It includes the spending by the company on the expense, which will match with the reported revenues on the statement of income of the current year.
 It is charged at the expense in the statement of incomeStatement Of IncomeThe income statement is one of the company's financial reports that summarizes all of the company's revenues and expenses over time in order to determine the company's profit or loss and measure its business activity over time based on user requirements. as soon as the cost is incurred as by this business is using the accounting principle of matching for linking the expense incurred with the revenues generated in the same reporting period.
 With this concept, the income statement results will give more accurate results to the user of the income statement of the company.

-This has been a guide to Revenue Expenditure and its meaning.
+This article has been a guide to Revenue Expenditure and its meaning.
 Here we discuss the list of examples of the revenue expenditure along with its types and detailed explanation.
 You can learn more about accounting from the following articles –